bartvanhoey/FunctionalCSharp/README.md

 ## Smart constructors

-Is a function that takes a primitive type as input and returns Some or None to indicate the succesful creation of a custom type.
+Is a function that takes a primitive type as input and returns Some or None to indicate the successful creation of a custom type.
 By providing a smart constructor, you can make the constructor private and you can ensure that the custom type is always created with valid data.

 ## Option type